weiyangtham/wytham/content/project/uncertainty.md

 date = "2018-11-14"

 # Project title.
-title = "Science, Interrupted: Budget Uncertainty and Its Effects on Innovation"
+title = "Science, Interrupted: Budget Uncertainty and Its Effects on Innovation (JMP)"

 # Project summary to display on homepage.
 summary = "I study how uncertainty affects economic activity by focusing on a particular sector with uniquely rich transaction-level data - federally-sponsored research."